Whether you like your carpet Persian, trellis or classic shag pile, this nifty guide will help make buying rugs in Singapore easier.

 Key offerings: Persian rugs, custom handmade rugs, carpet care, home valuation and consultation

-Opening hours: Monday to Saturday, 11am to 7pm; Sunday, 11am to 6pm
+Opening hours: Daily, 11am to 6pm

-Address: Hassan’s Carpets, #02-06, Tan Boon Liat Building, 315 Outram Road, Singapore 169074
+Address: #02-06, Tan Boon Liat Building, 315 Outram Road, Singapore 169074

 A design-focused approach is at the heart of this premier hand-knotted rug and carpet store, with a legacy spanning over two centuries.
 Boasting the largest collection of traditional Persian and modern rugs in Southeast Asia, the store’s top-quality pieces will leave you spoiled for choice.
 Prefer something personal and unique?
 There’s the option of working closely with the in-house design team to customise or create a bespoke piece.

 We also love how environmentally friendly the brand is.
 Every carpet is made with natural and sustainable materials, such as wool and bamboo silk.
 Plus, they can be washed and repaired, allowing them to withstand the test of time.
-Just give the team a call for one of the most meticulous cleaning services in town – a thorough wet wash.
+Just give the team a call for one of the most meticulous carpet cleaning services in Singapore – a thorough wet wash.
 And if your carpet needs extra TLC, these folks do carpet repairs, too!

 Key offerings: Handmade rugs, customisation, cleaning and restoration, home trials, appraisal